ExpressenAB/exp-containership/Quickstart.md

 This should leave you with two new files: `Dockerfile` and `docker-compose.yml`.

-## 4. Link external services (optional)
+#### 4. Link external services (optional)

 If your app depends on external services (rabbitmq, elasticsearch, mongodb etc), these must also run in docker containers.
-We are using the tool `docker-compose' to manage development machine environments, so we'll need a few new entries in your docker-compose.yml file:
+We are using the tool 'docker-compose' to manage development machine environments, so we'll need a few new entries in your `docker-compose.yml` file:

 ```
 web: